Neal-Ning/NoWayMouse/README.md

 ```bash
 sudo -E nowaymouse
 ```
-- `sudo` is necessary for nowaymouse to access from keyboard input devices;
+- `sudo` is necessary for nowaymouse to access keyboard input devices;
-- `-E` preserves your user environment variables, which nowaymouse needs.
+- `-E` preserves your user environment variables, which nowaymouse needs to run.

 ---